-We’re accustomed to censorship on many platforms, like bleeped-out words or blurred areas on network TV shows.
-But online, where everyone is empowered to be a creator of video content, it’s harder to make sure everything you make is appropriate for everyone who sees it.
-In this article, I’ll go over the easiest, quickest way to censor video and audio, all for free & online.
+We're used to seeing these content modifications on many platforms, like bleeped-out words or blurred areas on network television.
+But online, where anyone can be a video content creator, those checks and balances aren't as readily in place.
+So, how can you make sure everything you make is appropriate for everyone who sees it?

 - Upload your video to the Kapwing Studio